OmkarArdekar/SkillConnect/README.md

 source /database/schema.sql
 ```

-4. Replace 'password: <-MySQL DataBase Password->' with your MySQL database password in /database/connection.js
+4. Add 'DB_PASSWORD= #Your Database Password' with your MySQL database password in .env file
    ```
    password: <- Your MySQL DataBase Password ->
    ```